By Rachel Feinblatt By Rachel Feinblatt | September 21, 2022 | Food & Drink Feature Features Food & Drink Feature Food & Drink Guides

 Houston is undoubtedly on a roll—grab your chopsticks and indulge in bites from sashimi to exotic rolls.

-Diners can expect nothing less than excellence from four-time James Beard Award-nominated chef Manabu Horiuchi, who curates an unmatched Japanese food experience at Kata Robata.
-“Chef Hori” specializes in defying traditional rolls and plates, allowing his diners to indulge in dishes like the Texas hamachi or the Kata’s fresh catch mixed ceviche.
+Guests can expect nothing less than excellence from four-time James Beard Award-nominated chef Manabu Horiuchi, who curates an unmatched Japanese food experience at Kata Robata.
+“Chef Hori” specializes in defying traditional rolls and plates, allowing his diners to indulge in decadent dishes like the Texas hamachi with yellowtale, spicy tuna, freshwater eel, fried shrimp, yuzu juice, jalapenos and sea salt.
 Trust the chef’s highly esteemed culinary taste and surprise your taste buds with his sashimi for two or the chef’s premium omakase—you won’t regret it.
 3600 Kirby Drive, Ste.
 H, katarobata.com

 Kata Robata’s sashimi and sushi platter